 Comic Relief is UK-based charity that strives to create a just world free from poverty.
 Its mission is to drive positive change through the power of entertainment.
 Since being launched on Christmas Day in 1985, live on BBC television, Comic Relief has raised millions of pounds through two big fundraising campaigns: Red Nose Day and Sport Relief.
 That money is used to tackle the root causes of poverty and social injustice.
 The idea is simple: Comic Relief makes the public laugh as a way to raise money to help people in desperate need.

-Comic Relief featured immunisation throughout its Sport Relief campaign in 2012.
+Comic Relief featured immunisation throughout its Red Nose Day campaign in 2013, and its Sport Relief campaigns in 2012 and 2014.
 It also worked with its partner British Airways to make a seat-back film on immunisation now being shown on British Airways flights.
-Comic Relief’s Red Nose Day campaign this year will feature immunisation, among other issues.
-In all, Comic Relief has committed US$ 12 million to Gavi through the Matching Fund.
+Immunisation is also featured in Comic Relief’s Red Nose Day campaign this year.
+In all, Comic Relief has committed US$ 22 million to Gavi through the Matching Fund.